 This popularity provides an advantage over DNA tests from smaller services: The more people in the system, the more accurate the ethnicity estimates.
 23andMe also regularly releases new reports evaluating your DNA.

 Note: This review is part of our best DNA test kit roundup.
 Go there for details about competing products and how we tested them.

-For $99, you’ll get just the ancestry reports, which outline your recent ethnic heritage and the ancient forebears on your mother’s and father’s side.
-It also has a robust relative-matchmaking system, thanks to its large database of users.
+At a $99 MSRP (and often cheaper thanks to occasional discounts), you’ll get just the ancestry reports, which outline your recent ethnic heritage and the ancient forebears on your mother’s and father’s side.
+(If you are also interested in health info, see our review of 23andMe’s Health + Ancestry kit.)
+The ancestry portion includes a robust relative-matchmaking system too, thanks to its large database of users.